 If all cross-steps have been carried out in an active and accentuated manner and the ejection line moves closer, it is time for the pulse step.
 The last start step before the position throwing.
 In the impulse step, the athlete expresses as actively as possible from the leading leg (later Stemmbein).
 Many throwers take the impulse initially as a small jump true, that’s not bad, important is an optimal length and low altitude because otherwise valuable energy is lost.
 The pressure leg should land at the level of the throwing shoulder / hip for optimum timing with the bale in the throwing direction.

-Cyclic start-up part in the javelin throw
+Cyclic start-up part in the javelin throw run up

 Once you have gained more experience as a javelin thrower in the stable spearhead control and the additional task of running you can bring more energy into the running.
 The approach with 7 or 9 cross steps is exhausted in the sense of acceleration possibilities.
 Now it’s time to take a ride in normal sprints and smoothly go into the cross steps.
 Liquid implies another feature.
 The transition of the spear from the “carrying position with bent arm” in the again elongated position.
 We call this step returning the spear or, shortly, repatriation.
 Here time should be invested in spear throw training until the transition is good.